arielverbin/Babble/README.md

 # Babble - 4 Assignment - Android Client

 The Babble Android Client is an Android application that allows users to chat in real-time using the Babble system.
-The app provides a seamless and synchronized communication experience, enabling users to send messages, create and delete chats, update their profile picture and display name, and attach files to messages.
+The app provides a seamless and synchronized communication experience, enabling users to send messages, create and delete chats, update their profile picture and display name.
 ## About the Name 'Babble'

 The name "Babble" reflects the concept of talking rapidly and continuously in a foolish, excited, or incomprehensible way.
 It also resonates with the playful nature of bubbles, which inspired the choice of logo for the website.